The person you will be closest to - at least in terms of proximity! -

 your roommate and talk about issues that are important to you.
 Is it okay to use your gaming device when you are not there?
 Can you use space in setting up a roommate agreement or in mediating disputes.

 Requesting a roommate preference roommate preference when they complete their housing contract by adding their friend's UWSP ID number in the appropriate section.
-Make sure your friend does the same on his/her contract since roommate requests must be mutual.
+Make sure your friend does the same on their contract since roommate requests must be mutual.

 If you have already sent in your contract and you want to add a preference, send us a letter that includes your name, your UWSP student

 ID number, your friend's name, your friend's UWSP student ID number and your

 If one of you is a returning UWSP student, the returning student must follow the instructions provided for spring or fall

 -- adding an ID number on your contract(s) will NOT work.
-Your contracts are processed outside of the computer assignment program.
+Returning student contracts are processed outside of the computer assignment program.